It is the most frustrating moment in the Global Entry process.

 4. How to Automate the Search

-The problem is that you can't spend your life refreshing the CBP website hoping to catch a cancellation.
-By the time you manually log in and check, the slot was already claimed 15 minutes ago by someone luckier than you.
+The problem is you cannot spend your life refreshing the CBP website.
+By the time you manually log in and check, the slot was already claimed 15 minutes ago by someone faster.

 Stop refreshing the page manually.

 Appt Helper acts as your personal digital assistant.
-Our servers scan your local CBP enrollment center's calendar every 60 seconds, 24 hours a day, 7 days a week.
+Our servers scan your local CBP enrollment center's calendar for urgent cases.
+We do this 24 hours a day, 7 days a week.

-The absolute exact moment someone cancels their Global Entry interview, we detect the open slot and send a SMS text message alert directly to your phone.
+The exact moment someone cancels their interview, we detect the open slot.
+We then send a SMS text message alert directly to your phone.

 All you have to do is tap the link in the text message, log into your TTP account, and claim the appointment.
-It is the only reliable way to hack the backlog, skip the 11-month wait, and get approved for TSA PreCheck and Global Entry in a matter of days.
+It is the only reliable way to skip the 11-month wait and get approved for TSA PreCheck and Global Entry in a matter of days.